DamynChipman/DamynChipman/README.md

     - 🔜 Prototype coming soon!
 - 🎓 Blasting through graduate courses
 - 🧒 Sharing my office space with a toddler
-- 📖  _To Sleep in a Sea of Starts_ by Christopher Paolini
+- 📖  _To Sleep in a Sea of Stars_ by Christopher Paolini

 ## 📲 Contact me!